Brief: This quick tutorial shows you various ways of installing Bracket editor in Ubuntu and other Ubuntu-based Linux distributions.

 Since I am not a web developer, perhaps I may not do justice reviewing Brackets editor.
 However, if you are interested, you can read a fine review here.

 sudo add-apt-repository ppa:webupd8team/brackets sudo apt-get update sudo apt-get install brackets

-These .deb binaries can be installed by double clicking on it.
+These .deb binaries can be installed by double-clicking on it.
 It will be opened in Ubuntu Software Center by default.
 You can use a lighter alternative Gdebi as well.

 The same methods should also work in other Linux distributions based on Ubuntu such as Pinguy OS, LXLE, Elementary OS, Peppermint, Deepin, Linux Lite etc.

-If you did not like Brackets, you can remove it using the following commands:
+If you used the PPA, you can remove it using the following commands:

 sudo apt-get remove brackets